paulinoprojects/AWS/data_storage_glacier.md

 - Data Retrieval: Important to understand how to plan data retrieval
         - Up to 5% retrieved at no charge, no rollover.
         - Vault can be configured to limit cost, by assigning a 'vault admin'

+## Glacier Operations
+- Create vault, by selecting region and configuring a vault name.
+- Set data retieval settings:
+    - Free tier only (5%)
+    - Max Retrieval Rate, set maximum GBs/ hour data retrieved
+    - No Retrieval Limit
+- Event Notifications, set when Simple Notification Service (SNS) when a vault is accessed, etc.
+    - You can create new SNS topics or integrate with exisiting SNS
+- Set permission to who can access the vault
+- Create Vault Lock policies
+- Set tags